Grahack/profgra.org/content/Everyday Tonality II.md

 ### Summary in 5 points

-[1] The dynamics of harmony in popular music tend to rely less on long‐term narrative (diataxis) and much more on tonal variation presented in bouts of the extended present (syncrisis).
+1. The dynamics of harmony in popular music tend to rely less on long‐term narrative (diataxis) and much more on tonal variation presented in bouts of the extended present (syncrisis).
-[2] The indication of a single chord on paper, or in theory, is in prac‐ tice rarely performed as just one single chord by competent musicians accompanying a popular tune in such styles as valse musette, rock, pop, gospel, soul, R&B,19 funk, etc. (see examples 250‐267).
+2. The indication of a single chord on paper, or in theory, is in prac‐ tice rarely performed as just one single chord by competent musicians accompanying a popular tune in such styles as valse musette, rock, pop, gospel, soul, R&B, funk, etc. (see examples 250‐267).
-[3] Accompanying musicians have to learn how to configure a single chord in a range of style‐appropriate ways (§2).
+3. Accompanying musicians have to learn how to configure a single chord in a range of style‐appropriate ways (§2).
 Such configuration in‐ volves the inclusion of other chords that provide the theoretical ‘one single chord’ with a sense of ongoing cyclical tonal movement.
 Accom‐ panimental configurations of this type constitute the tonal aspect of groove.
-[4] A single chord indication can in aural reality be interpreted as a sequence of up to five different chords, if the sequence were tran‐ scribed and set in front of euroclassical harmony students, as in ex‐ amples 268 and 269.
+4. A single chord indication can in aural reality be interpreted as a sequence of up to five different chords, if the sequence were tran‐ scribed and set in front of euroclassical harmony students, as in ex‐ amples 268 and 269.
-[5] Equating the indication of a single chord in the sheet music to a popular song with harmonic impoverishment is a sign of musical naïvety or ignorance.
+5. Equating the indication of a single chord in the sheet music to a popular song with harmonic impoverishment is a sign of musical naïvety or ignorance.

 ### Subjects